sucksido/flow_living_assessment_success_v1/README.md

 # flow_living_assessment_success_v1
 Flow Living assessment

-This is written in JavaScript, front end is React and Backend is NodeJS.
+This is written in JavaScript, front end is React JS and Backend is NodeJS.